 We would like to say a big thank you to everyone who has given generously for this cause and continue to do so.

-Although CFINE accepts all donations, they are currently running low of the following items: rice, pasta sauce, sugar, tinned meals, tinned fruit and vegetables, tea, coffee, toiletries (male and female including sanitary products) and baby products (nappies, baby food).
+Although CFINE accepts all donations, they are currently running low of the following items: rice, pasta, cooking sauce, tinned meals, soup, baked beans, toiletries (male and female including sanitary products), baby products (nappies, baby food) and children's toys.

 World Mission Stamp Appeal 2019

 If you have any used stamps, please pass them on to our Elder, Howard Fowlie, who will deliver them to the World Mission Stamp Project.
-The stamps are then sold to raise funds to help Ukrainian children with disabilities reach their full potential.
+The stamps are then sold to raise funds to help women in Malawi reach their full potential.